LaurenceHo/quasar-photo-albums/README.md

 * Visit `https://console.firebase.google.com` to create a new project
 * Check [here](https://firebase.google.com/docs/hosting/quickstart) for further detail about how to deploy your app to Firebase
 * You can run this command to deploy your project locally: `npm run firebase-deploy`
+* Place your Google Firebase information in the `.env` too

 ### S3 CORS policy
 Don't forget to put CORS into S3 bucket configuration[3] to prevent other people link your photos from their websites directly.